raspberrypilearning/lights-out/worksheet.md

 2. Open Python 3 from the applications menu, under **Programming**: ![](images/python3-app-menu.png)

-3. Create a new file by clicking `File > New File` and type in `import explorerhat` before pressing F5 to run your program.
+3. Create a new file by clicking `File > New File` and type the code `import explorerhat` before pressing F5 to run your program.

 If everything is working you should see a message saying "Explorer HAT Pro detected...".
-If not, check that you have [installed the software](software.md) correctly and connected your Explorer HAT to the GPIO pins.
+If not, check that you have [installed the software](software.md) and connected your Explorer HAT to the GPIO pins correctly.

 ## Turning on lights